This is a guide specifically for Auxiliares de Conversación

 https://icp.administracionelectronica.gob.es/icpco/index

 The appointment process is nearly identical to how you made the Toma de Huellas appointment, so follow the same steps and finish making your appointment.
+Of course, this time you will be requesting “Recogida de TIE” instead of “Toma de Huellas”.

 Bring the following documents to your appointment: your passport, the document given to you in the Toma de Huellas TIE appointment, and your appointment confirmation.

-Wait in the Recogida de TIE line. offer your papers when it’s your turn. scan your fingerprints, and accept your first TIE!
+Wait in the Recogida de TIE line.
+Offer your papers when it’s your turn.
+Scan your fingerprints, and accept your first TIE!

 Congratulations!

-If you found the website useful, feel free to Support the Page.
+If you found the website useful, please Support the Page.
 Every little bit helps.

 Back to Navigation